Concerned About WordPress Security for Your Bank or Credit Union Website?

 Some opponents of WordPress often argue that it is more easily compromised because it is an “open source” content management system (CMS).
 Essentially, this means that the source code is available to developers from across the world, which allows them to build new features and modify code to create customizations.
 About 1/3 of all active websites are built on an open source CMS, which includes platforms like WordPress, Joomla, Drupal and DotNetNuke.
 Many core providers use these content management systems to create and maintain FI websites.

 All open source content management systems have comparable security.
 So, why does WordPress have a reputation for being more vulnerable to hacking than other CMS platforms?
-Well, WordPress alone powers 31% of the top 10 million websites, and many people believe that this makes them a bigger target for hackers.
+Well, WordPress alone powers more than 43% of the web, and many people believe that this makes them a bigger target for hackers.
 The same thought process is applied to Windows operating systems compared to iOS; more computers run on Windows, and hackers who want to cause the most damage would want to build their malicious code to target that operating system.

 This logic is correct; WordPress and Windows are both bigger targets.
 However, they are not actually any more or less secure than their counterparts.
 Their security is really contingent upon how you’re using them, and the security measures you have in place to prevent intrusions.
 Since we only work with banks and credit unions, we have a unique insight into the security needs of FIs, which is why we suggest using the following methods to keep your WordPress site secure.